Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: CONCLUSION

 \section{CONCLUSION}

-In this paper, we proposed an event-triggered polynomial control method for trajectory tracking of unicyle robots where the reference trajectory is modeled as the solution of a reference system with unicycle dynamics.
-In this control method, between two consecutive events, each control input to the robot is a polynomial whose coefficients are chosen to minimize the error in approximating a continuous-time control signal.
-At each event, the coefficients of the polynomial control input are updated and communicated to the actuator.
-We designed an event-triggering rule that guarantees uniform ultimate boundedness of tracking error and non-zeno behavior of inter-event times.
+In this paper, we proposed an ETPC method for trajectory tracking for unicyle model of robots where the reference trajectory is modeled as the solution of a reference unicycle model.
+We designed an event-triggering rule that guarantees UU boundedness of tracking error and non-Zeno behavior of IETs.
 The proposed method works best in cases where communication is significantly more costly than computation.
 We illustrated the results through numerical simulations and experiments.
 We also showed that the number of events generated by the proposed controller is significantly less compared to a time-triggered controller and an event-triggered controller based on zero-order hold, while guaranteeing similar tracking performance.
 Future work includes control under input disturbances, time delays, quantization of the parameters and multi-robot control.